 - Included in the cell sorter reservation process is a Risk Factor form that will be filled out by the investigator for each new patient, potentially infectious agent, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent .
 This includes "normal" control subjects.

 - When sorting live primary human samples, a diagnosis for the person from whom the sample was obtained must be included on the risk factor form.
 This will help the Facility assess the biosafety level of the samples.
 The Facility cannot sort samples from patients known to be infected with the following infectious agents or any other agent that is considered BSL-3.

 - When scheduling cell sorter time (sorting or analyis) for live human samples, potentially infectious agents, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent, post sort decontamination time will be added to the schedule automatically by the online reservation system.
 Charges for this time will be assessed at the regular charge rate.

-- Live human samples, potentially infectious agents, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent that are prepared for analysis only, will be run on the BD FACScan or LSR II which do not produce aerosols.
+- Live human samples, potentially infectious agents, cells infected with replication incompetent virus, or cells from animals previously exposed to an infectious agent that are prepared for analysis only, will be run on the BD FACScan, FACS Calibur, or LSR II which do not produce aerosols.
 The Facility must be informed that these samples will be run live via the online reservation system, but will NOT require infectious disease testing or completion of a Risk Factor form.
-For fluorochrome combinations that require analysis, but not sorting, using the Becton Dickinson FACS DiVa or FACS Aria (cell sorters), all of the above guidelines must be followed.
+For fluorochrome combinations that require analysis, but not sorting, using the Becton Dickinson FACS Fusion or FACS Aria (cell sorters), all of the above guidelines must be followed.